This article was first published March 2015, updated May 2020.

-You can get this kind of insight by simply sending the right email to your customers, and the following 5 tips will help you send a great feedback email that gets you insightful information on your business.
+You can get this kind of insight by simply sending the right email to your customers, and the following five tips will help you send a great feedback email that gets you insightful information on your business.

-6 tips for collecting valuable customer feedback via email
+Tips for collecting valuable customer feedback via email

-1. Stick to a simple, focused design
+1. Stick to a simple, focused design.

 Keeping feedback emails simple and focused is key to getting more of that valuable feedback you crave.

-As you can see, there are no unnecessary images or headings in this email, just our message and a call-to-action button.
+As you can see, there are no unnecessary images or headings in this email—just our message and a call-to-action button.
 The no-nonsense format provoked a response from actively engaged readers.